altibiz/perch/docs/flake.md

   input.

 As indicated by the optionality of the `host-manager` and `deploy-rs` arguments, these integrations are optional.
-For more information on what these intgrations do please refer to the [`home-manager`](https://github.com/nix-community/home-manager) and [`deploy-rs`](https://github.com/serokell/deploy-rs) documentation pages.
+For more information on what these integrations do please refer to the [`home-manager`](https://github.com/nix-community/home-manager) and [`deploy-rs`](https://github.com/serokell/deploy-rs) documentation pages.
 In